yawaramin/ggspec/README.md

 dependencies) so it will likely run on other Schemes after getting rid of the Guile `define-module` function at the top.

+Also, ggspec is now self-testing.
+Run the `test-ggspec.scm` file to see a demonstration.

 ## Installation

 ### Guile